Learning

 4. If you are eligible for a transport subsidy, send an invoice after your visit.

 School visits are more relaxed when there is one class (of up to approx. 30 children) on site at a time.
 However, we can take up to 2 classes (60 children) on site at one time.
 Toilet facilities are limited!
 Availability for booking one class is much greater.
 If booking for 2 classes, Thursdays are best.
-We are fully booked for April and May 2024.
+We are fully booked for February, March, April, May and June 2024.

 Helen Spring, who leads our education programme, is a qualified and experienced teacher, who works as a Primary Science and Outdoor Learning Consultant.
 Helen is also the author of ‘Teaching Primary Science Outdoors’ and a Level 3 Forest School Practitioner.